ravikirananaparthi/snap-sense/README.md

 - 📷 Camera feed with real-time access
 - 🔁 Navigation with `expo-router`
 - 📱 Tested on Android with Expo Go
-- 🧩 Ready for integration with pose detection and 3D rendering
+- 🧩  3D rendering of Avatar Object (.glb) file

 ---